[Updated February 27, 2020]

 This application for the annulment of the sale must be initiated, either by the purchaser or by the co-ownership syndicate for and on behalf of the purchaser, within 90 days following the sale of the unit.

-Moreover, rather than requesting the cancellation of the sale, the purchaser may demand a reduction in the purchase price equal to the amount of justified damages.
+Moreover, rather than requesting the cancellation of the sale, the purchaser may demand a reduction in the purchase price equal to the number of justified damages.

 However, we question the right of the co-ownership syndicate to present a request for cancellation of the sale on behalf of a purchaser.
 In effect, the syndicate is a third party to the sale transaction between the developer and the purchaser and, moreover, any fees incurred by the syndicate with respect to such cancellation will be assumed by the co-ownership as a whole, which in our opinion, would be quite surprising.